CGCE: Classifier-Guided Concept Erasure in Generative Models: Introduction

 Our extensive experiments demonstrate the effectiveness of \texttt{CGCE} across multiple tasks, including nudity, artistic style, and object removal. \texttt{CGCE} achieves \textbf{state-of-the-art} performance on multiple benchmarks while maintaining the utility of the base model.
 It provides a superior trade-off between safety and quality compared to existing fine-tuning methods.
 Furthermore, we demonstrate the versatility of \texttt{CGCE} by applying it to various modern T2I and T2V models.
-Our main contributions can be summarized as: \begin{itemize} \item We propose \texttt{CGCE}, a \textbf{plug-and-play, image-free }framework that leverages a classifier to detect and refine text embeddings for robust concept erasure. \item We introduce a scalable method for \textbf{multi-concept erasure}, allowing \texttt{CGCE} to efficiently remove multiple unwanted concepts in a single refinement process. \item Our method achieves \textbf{state-of-the-art} safety performance on multiple benchmarks without degrading the generative quality of the base model, offering a superior trade-off between utility and robustness. \item We demonstrate \texttt{CGCE}'s versatility by successfully applying it to various modern T2I and T2V models, showcasing its potential as a universal safeguard for generative AI. \end{itemize}
+Our main contributions can be summarized as: \begin{itemize} \item We propose \texttt{CGCE}, a \textbf{plug-and-play, image-free }framework that leverages a classifier to detect and refine text embeddings for robust concept erasure. \item Our method achieves \textbf{state-of-the-art} safety performance on multiple benchmarks without degrading the generative quality of the base model, offering a superior trade-off between utility and robustness. \item We demonstrate \texttt{CGCE}'s versatility by successfully applying it to various modern T2I and T2V models, showcasing its potential as a cross-modal safeguard for generative AI. \end{itemize}